AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/trouble-shooting.md

 ---
-title: Trouble Shooting the Control Panel
+title: Trouble Shooting Control Panel
-seo-title: Trouble Shooting the Control Panel
 description: The Control Panel allows you to monitor and manage your SFTP storage by instance and whitelist IP addresses.
-seo-description: The Control Panel allows you to monitor and manage your SFTP storage by instance and whitelist IP addresses.
 feature: Control Panel
 topics: Control Panel
-kt: KT-2938
+kt: 2938
 doc-type: article
 activity: use
 team: PM
 ---

-# Trouble Shooting the Control Panel
+# Trouble Shooting Control Panel

 ## Login and Homepage